Hone logo

 Key Requirements:

-• The function must return a String.
+• The function must return a single String containing the concatenated result.

 Expected Behavior: